internetarchive/fatcat/guide/src/editing_quickstart.md

 This time, the most recent editgroup should already be selected, so you don't need to enter a description at the top.
-If there are any problems with basic metadata, go ahead and fix them, but otherwise skip down to the "Container" section and update the fatcat identifer ("FCID") to point to the correct journal.
+If there are any problems with basic metadata, go ahead and fix them, but otherwise skip down to the "Container" section and update the fatcat identifier ("FCID") to point to the correct journal.
 You can [lookup journals](https://fatcat.wiki/container/lookup) by ISSN-L, or [search](https://fatcat.wiki/container/search) by title.
 Add a short description of your change ("Updated journal to XYZ") and then submit.